-The Commission shall issue an annual report that includes a detailed summary of the Commission's activities during the year, as well as all policy, rule, and/or procedure changes enacted or recommended by the Commission, the relevant entity's response, and the status of implementation; all Commission requests for reviews, audits, analyses, and investigations, and the status of those reviews, audits, analyses, and investigations; and any other matters the Commission deems of public importance.
+The Commission shall issue an annual report that includes a detailed summary of the Commission's activities during the year, as well as all policy, rule, and/or procedure changes enacted or recommended by the Commission, the relevant entity's response, and the status of implementation; all Commission requests for reviews, audits, and analyses, and the status of those reviews, audits, and analyses; and any other matters the Commission deems of public importance.
 The Commission shall make its annual reports publicly available by posting them on its publicly accessible website.

-2-80-140 Duty of cooperation.
+2-80-140 Duty of Cooperation.

-It is the duty of the Superintendent, the Chief Administrator, and the President of the Police Board, or their respective designees, to cooperate with the Commission as the Commission carries out its powers and duties under this Chapter.
+It is the duty of the Superintendent, the Chief Administrator, and the President of the Police Board or their respective designees to cooperate with the Commission as the Commission carries out its powers and duties under this Chapter.